Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Let's say you own a family-owned business, which forms a large part of the value of your estate.
 You have three daughters — Ria, Sara, and Alanis — but only Ria is involved in running the business.
 Naturally, you want Ria to inherit the business after you pass, but there is not enough cash to provide equivalent value to the other daughters.

-By taking a life insurance policy and naming Sara and Alanis as the beneficiary, you can ensure each daughter receives an equal share of your estate.
+By taking a corporate owned life insurance policy and naming Sara and Alanis as the beneficiary, you can ensure each daughter receives an equal share of your estate.

 Scenario #3 – Loan protection